metaleap/vscode-appz/libs/cs/readme.md

 `token` ── A token that can be used to signal cancellation.

-`then` ── A promise that resolves to the selected items or `undefined`.
+`andThen` ── A promise that resolves to the selected items or `undefined`.

 ##### Parameters